-Seat size affects your comfort level, ability to move and your effectiveness in your riding.
+Saddle seat size affects your comfort level, ability to move and your effectiveness in your riding.
 Ignore the seat size measurement of the saddle, and work with what actually fits your body.
-Every manufacturer's sizing will feel different between models of saddles.
+Every manufacturer's saddle sizing will feel different between models of saddles.
 Most saddles require that you fit between three to four fingers (or a hand's width) behind your bottom and the tip of the cantle.
 If you feel confined in a deep seated saddle, then try the next seat size up.

-Tip: The seat size of an English saddle is measured in inches from either of the nail heads or brads on each side of the pommel to the middle of the cantle.
+Tip: The saddle seat size of an English saddle is measured in inches from either of the nail heads or brads on each side of the pommel to the middle of the cantle.

 Flap length, as described previously, is less important than the way the flap shape complements the angle of your leg.
 As a very general guideline, the flap will fall only about a third of the way down your calf.
 The goal in determining flap length is to avoid having the edge of the saddle flap interfere with the top of your tall boot or half chap.